TheAccidentalTeacher/glennallencarmansandiego/docs/educational-design.md

 - **21st Century Skills:** Enhanced collaboration, communication, and critical thinking abilities
 - **Cultural Competency:** Demonstrated ability to work respectfully across cultural differences

-This educational design framework ensures that "Where in the World is Sourdough Pete?" serves as more than entertainment—it becomes a powerful tool for developing globally-aware, culturally-competent, and geographically-literate citizens.
+This educational design framework ensures that "Sourdough Pete's Geography Challenge" serves as more than entertainment—it becomes a powerful tool for developing globally-aware, culturally-competent, and geographically-literate citizens.